hilton/hilton.github.com/blog/_posts/2018-08-13-maintenance-expressive-languages.md

 ## Non-standard annotations harder to learn

-Although Java developers have a long history of reducing repetitive lines of code, by introducing annotation-based libraries such as [Project Lombok](https://projectlombok.org).
+Java developers have a long history of reducing repetitive lines of code, by introducing annotation-based libraries such as [Project Lombok](https://projectlombok.org).
 The result is less verbose code in a non-standard dialect.

 Non-standard coding idioms give you a trade-off between long-term coding efficiency and the short-term cost of teaching the style to new team members.
-The choice for the most maintainable code therefore depends on how fast the team rotates.
+The best choice for the most maintainable code depends on how fast the team rotates.
 This is hard to predict, but easier to observe: if you use a non-standard dialect, and all of your code has a consistent style, then you don’t have a problem keeping up with team rotation.
 If you have code in different styles then it isn’t working.